Doesn’t Singapore’s green heart looks nice and healthy in Google Maps’ terrain view?

 It’s fascinating what we can learn by simply looking at a map and I am really grateful that today, I can call up such detail via Google Maps on my handphone!.

-Central Service Reservoir, Central Catchment Nature Reserve
+Central Service Reservoir (top left), Central Catchment Nature Reserve

 and that historically scarred area across the water is SICC